-Most recently Peterson provided advisory and event services to a variety of clients in Canada and the United States through his own firm Solve4.
-Peterson is the Chairman of the USA Cycling Board of Directors and a member of the USPRO Cycling Board of Trustees and served briefly as COO of the UFL.
+Peterson provided advisory and event services to a variety of clients in Canada and the United States through his own firm Solve4 and served briefly as COO of the United Football League.

 He was the Executive Vice President of Centerplate, the North American market leader for managing food and beverage, retail, restaurant, and events in sports facilities, convention centers, and entertainment complexes.

 Peterson earned his Bachelor of Science in health, physical education and recreation from Lock Haven University in Pennsylvania.
 He has also served on advisory boards for: the Los Angeles Sports Commission, LA Triathlon, Long Beach Convention and Visitors Board, California State University, Dominquez Hills Education and the Board of Governors for Major League Soccer.